LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LocalDeepSeekWithRAG/LocalDeepSeekWithRAG.md

 ![](img/s_03.png)

 - In the **Normal LLM Question-Answer Flow** , when a user asks a question.
 Thee LLM processes the input and generates an answer **only based on its pre-trained knowledge**.
 There is no external data retrieval, meaning outdated or missing information cannot be corrected.
 - In the **LLM with RAG Question-Answer Flow**, when a user asks a questions.
 The The system first retrieves relevant information from external sources (databases, documents, APIs, or the web).
-The retrieved data is fed into the LLM along with the original question, then the LLM generates an answer based on both **pre-trained knowledge and retrieved data**, leading to **more accurate and up-to-date responses**.
+The retrieved data is fed into the LLM along with the original question, then the LLM generates an answer based on both pre-trained knowledge and retrieved data, leading to more accurate and up-to-date responses.

 Reference link : https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/